Jh0wjso/Coin-Cotation-App/README.md

 # CoinCotation

 This app is used to look for cryptocurrency quotes and information about them, in this app we receive information and data from the Bitcoin and CoinGecko Market APIs.
-In the future, I think that this app will focus on buying and selling cryptocurrencies, and be a social network for people who are interested in and work with cryptocurrency investing.This app was made using react native, the app take the data from Mercado BitCoin API, is a generic app, a basic app, just to work with API.
+In the future, I think that this app will focus on buying and selling cryptocurrencies, and be a social network for people who are interested in and work with cryptocurrency investing.This app was made using react native, the app take the data from Mercado BitCoin API, is a generic app, a basic app, the app deserver for the user search a crypto and see all infos about her, like cotatation, volume and more.

+Here on below you can read and the infos about de components and screen from the project:

 #### HomeScreen